vlayer-xyz/monorepo/ethereum_history_api/contracts/README.md

 ## Usage

-All the commands below must be run from `ethereum_history_api/contracts` folder.
+Note: all the commands below must be run from `ethereum_history_api/contracts` folder.

 ### Build